thunderrabbit/bulletproof/src/utils/README.md

 ### bulletproof\utils

-Contains seperate, stand-alone functions to crop, rezize or watermark images
+Contains separate, stand-alone functions to crop, resize or watermark images

 Install
 -----
-open `utils/` folder and require the function you neeed.
+open `utils/` folder and require the function you need.

 #### use crop function
 ```php